magnus-nagarro/Ad-blocker-Raspberry-Ui/readme.md

 ### 1. MainFrame ###

-On the right side there's the MainFrame, including Statistics and a table with all current blocked links, by default.
+On the right side there's the MainFrame, including Import/Export of links and a table with all current blocked links, by default.
+To add links, type it into the textfield and select "Add".
+If the link has been imported correctly, this is confirmed by the green confirmation.
+If an error has occurred, this will also be displayed here.
+If the link you entered already exists, this will also be displayed.

-By clicking Import/Export you can change the StatisticsFrame to the Import/Export Frame.
-Here you can import new links to the database and export all current links in a file.
+You can export the links here too.
+A text file with all links will be created and opend so you can device where you want to save it.

+There's currently no fuction to import links via textfiles!

 On the TableFrame you can search current blocked links.
 Also there's the opportunity tho delete some of these links.
 To delete links, select the row and press the delete button.
 The link is now deleted from the database.